 American persimmons are smaller than their Asian counterparts, about 1 – 1.5 inches in diameter.
 A perfectly ripe specimen will be custardy soft and the skin will feel so thin you might expect it to break in your hand.
 Which it probably will.
 Just one more reason foraging for persimmons is so challenging.
 When a super soft fruit hits the ground, it often splits wide open.
 Only persimmons that land on soft grass or other plants remain intact.
-This is a delicate and delicious fruit, and it makes you work for your eating pleasure.
+This delicate and delicious fruit makes you work for your eating pleasure.

 Persimmon fruit is superb all on its own.
 Each fruit contains several good sized seeds, so spit them out if you’re eating the fruit plain.
 If you’re going to cook with the pulp, use a potato ricer or food mill to separate the seeds from the flesh.
 If you don’t have time to work with your persimmons at harvest time, you can freeze the pulp for later.